tungle2709/StockChartCloud/replit.md

 # Real-Time Financial Trading Application

 ## Project Overview
-This is a real-time financial trading application built with Spring Boot backend and Angular frontend, designed based on AWS cloud architecture concepts for future deployment.
+This is a real-time financial trading application built with Spring Boot backend and Angular frontend.
+It operates as a **demo platform without authentication**, featuring portfolio tracking and trade execution with a default $100,000 balance.
+The user will handle Docker containerization and AWS deployment separately.

 ## Technology Stack

 ### Backend
 - **Spring Boot 3.2.0** - Java-based REST API framework
-- **Spring Security** - JWT authentication
+- **Spring Security** - CORS configuration only (no authentication)
 - **Spring Data JPA** - Database ORM
 - **PostgreSQL** - Relational database
 - **Maven** - Dependency management